wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-toolkit-customize-part-two/includes/2-change-presentation-using-templates.md

 Microsoft Graph Toolkit provides support for creating custom templates that can change how data is displayed by components.

 Suppose you're planning to build a web application to show upcoming events to the signed-in user.
-For this project, instead of using the default Microsoft Graph Toolkit Login component experience, you want to modify the sign-in button that shows the user's profile.
+For this project, instead of using the default Microsoft Graph Toolkit Login component experience, you want to modify the signed-in button that shows the user's profile.

 You can use the Login component's templating to easily change the presentation of the signed-in user's profile.
 You can also choose the specific data to display, such as the user's display name, given name, job title, mail, or phone number.